Bambi/nix-config/Readme.md

 - flash installer: `just flash`
 - boot installer on target machine and get hardware-configuration.nix with `nixos-generate-config --show-hardware-config --ni-filesystems`
 - generate new host keys in a tmp dir: `ROOTDIR=keys ./scripts/casign -h <host name>`
-- update configuration for the new machine (configuration.nix, hardware-configuration.nix, disk-config.nix, secrets, nebula keys and cartifiactes, ...)
+- update configuration for the new machine (configuration.nix, hardware-configuration.nix, disk-config.nix, secrets, nebula keys and certificates, ...)
 - commit the configuration
 - install the new host: `just r-install <host name> <keys dir>`